boomin614/toGoMap/README.md

 ## todo

-* we can add the new place which we want to go to.
+* to add the new place which we want to go to.
+* to download the place list via KML file format